 • Death

-Higher levels of carbon monoxide quickly become dangerous because the lack of oxygen can cause gradual unconsciousness.
+Higher levels of carbon monoxide are dangerous because the lack of oxygen can cause gradual unconsciousness.
 After passing out, the poisoned person will continue to breath in the poisonous gas, which could lead to death if they’re not found in time.

 5. What are some signs of a carbon monoxide leak?